-This post was written by Jennifer Skarbek, Archives Reference Intern and Simmons College graduate student in Archives Management.
+By Jennifer Skarbek, Archives Reference Intern and Graduate Student, Simmons College GSLIS, Archives Management

 To make sure that the materials in our archives are accessible and properly cared for with current preservation techniques, archivists at the John F. Kennedy Presidential Library sometimes revisit our older collections.
 We’re currently working on describing and preserving the Records of the Democratic National Committee (DNC), a collection that largely covers the DNC’s work between 1952 and 1963.
 To correct preservation issues and update descriptions, we’re now looking into every single box – roughly 1000 cubic feet of them! – and have come across all kinds of materials we wouldn’t expect to find.

 Presidential libraries’ archives often house the records of their presidents’ parties, and each library’s collection covers the years since a president from that party was last elected.
 These collections can cover multiple presidential campaigns and are a trove of fascinating and often unexpected documents; many of the unexpected items we’ve found include various forms of the advertisements that play a huge role in political campaigns.
 Advertisements are an efficient way to spread a political message and provide an image that voters can recognize and tie to a particular candidate.
 Successful national campaigns tend to be easily recognized even decades later, as evidenced by the campaign poster designed by Donald Wilson for John F. Kennedy’s 1960 campaign.